Pirmasens: Early years

 Philip V was initially successful in the dispute with Philip I about Zweibrücken-Bitsch.
 However, he introduced the Lutheran confession in his newly gained territories in 1572.
 This upset his powerful Catholic neighbour and liege lord, Duke Charles III of Lorraine.
 The Duke terminated the fief and in July 1572 Lorraine troops occupied the county.
 Since Philip V's army was no match for Lorraine, he took his case to the Imperial Chamber Court in Speyer.
 During the trial, Lorraine argued that, firstly, a significant part of the territory of Zweibrücken-Bitsch had been obtained in an exchange with Lorraine in 1302 and, secondly, the Counts of Leiningen had sold their hereditary claims to Lorraine in 1573.
 In 1604, Hanau-Lichtenberg and Lorraine decided to settle out of court.
 In a treaty signed in 1606, it was agreed that Bitsch would revert to Lorraine and Hanau-Lichtenberg would retain Lemberg.
-This was reasonable, as it corresponded approximately to the religious realities of the territories.
+This corresponded approximately to the religious realities of the territories.
 Since then, Pirmasens was part of the Amt Lemberg in the County of Hanau-Lichtenberg.

 Before the Thirty Years War, Pirmasens had 59 families and about 235 inhabitants resident, whereas in Lemberg were counted 54 families (about 215 people).
-When counting is assumed that at that time there was a family of four to five people.
+When counting it was assumed at that time that a family consisted of four to five people.
 In 1622, Pirmasens and Lemberg were ravaged by Spaniards and Croatian horsemen of the Imperial troops.
 The imperial army set fire to the village.
-Even the church was destroyed in a fire, after the withdrawal of the troops, Pirmasenser began to rebuild it.
+Even the church was destroyed in a fire.
+After the withdrawal of the troops, the Pirmasens inhabitants began to rebuild it.
 It was again ravaged by imperial troops under Matthias Gallas.
 They also looted Lemberg Castle, which was burned in 1636.
 Then the headquarters of the Lutheran parish of Lemberg was moved to Pirmasens.
-But, it was heavily damaged in it.
-In 1657, only 9 families (about 40 people) were lived in it.
-However, the population slowly increased by the immigration of Reformed Swiss, Catholic Tyrolean as well as Franconian and Württembergian families, so that in 1661 21 families (about 87 people) were counted in Pirmasens.
-However, during the Franco-Dutch War in 1677, the city was burned down again, this time by French troops.
+But Pirmasens was heavily damaged in the war.
+In 1657, only 9 families (about 40 people) lived there.
+The population then slowly increased through immigration of Reformed Swiss, Catholic Tyrolean as well as Franconian and Württembergian families, so that in 1661 21 families (about 87 people) were counted in Pirmasens.
+During the Franco-Dutch War in 1677, the town was burned down again, this time by French troops.
 During the Nine Years' War, it was sacked by French troops under General de Ezéchiel Mélac, who devastated the Palatinate in 1689.
-In 1691, only 16 people lived in the village of Pirmasens.
+In 1691, only 16 people lived in Pirmasens.
 At the same time, the part of Lemberg Castle that was still habitable after the Thirty Years' War, was completely destroyed.
 Thus, the administrative centre of Amt Lemberg was moved to Pirmasens in 1697.
 This made Pirmasens the most important locality of the region.

-In 1736, Johann Reinhard III, the last count of Hanau-Lichtenberg, died without male heir and the duchy passed to his grandson, Landgrave Ludwig IX of Hesse-Darmstadt, the son of Countess Charlotte of Hanau-Lichtenberg, sole heir of County of Hanau Lichtenberg, and Ludwig VIII, Landgrave of Hesse-Darmstadt.
+In 1736, Johann Reinhard III, the last count of Hanau-Lichtenberg, died without male heir and the duchy passed to his grandson, Landgrave Ludwig IX of Hesse-Darmstadt, the son of Countess Charlotte of Hanau-Lichtenberg, sole heir of the county of Hanau Lichtenberg, and Ludwig VIII, Landgrave of Hesse-Darmstadt.